Our firm has deep roots in Connecticut.

 The genesis of the firm comes from two lawyers who began practicing together in 1918: William L. Hadden, Sr. and David E. Fitzgerald, with the latter being the senior partner.

 David FitzGerald was a native New Havener.
-After attending local schools, he graduated from Yale Law School in the Spring of 1895, when college was not a prerequisite for admission law school.
-Then, the age of majority was twenty-one and not eighteen, as it is today, and one could not be admitted to practice without first having reached majority age.
-So, FitzGerald had to wait until his birthday in the Fall to be admitted.
+After attending local schools, he graduated from Yale Law School in the Spring of 1895, when college was not a prerequisite for admission to law school.
+(Then, the age of majority was twenty-one and not eighteen, as it is today, and one could not be admitted to practice without first having reached majority age.)
+So, FitzGerald had to wait until his birthday in the following Autumn to be admitted.
 Upon admission, FitzGerald began practicing with James P. Piggot, who was then serving in the Connecticut General Assembly and would later serve in Congress.
 FitzGerald’s relationship with Piggot did not last very long; the next year Atty.
 FitzGerald started his own firm with Walter P. Walsh, another New Haven local.
 The law firm of Fitzgerald and Walsh continued on with FitzGerald becoming Mayor in 1918—the same year that Atty.
 Hadden Sr. entered practice with them.
 It appears that Atty.
-Hadden Sr. was hired to pick up the slack of work FitzGerald’s mayorship caused.
+Hadden Sr. was hired to pick up the slack of the firm’s legal work FitzGerald’s mayorship caused.
 But FitzGerald and Walsh ended two years later in 1920, with the new firm being named FitzGerald & Hadden.
 This relationship lasted for another thirteen years.

 In 1933, FitzGerald and Hadden, Sr. split, and our firm is the direct progeny of Hadden’s new firm.
-It appears that nepotism had a part in the creation of the new firm, as FitzGerald’s son was also a named partner in his new firm: FitzGerald, Foote, and Fitzgerald.
+It appears that nepotism had a part in the creation of this new firm, as FitzGerald’s son was also a named partner in his new firm: FitzGerald, Foote, and Fitzgerald.
 Interestingly, Thomas F. Keyes, Jr. practiced with the new FitzGerald firm and ended up serving as longtime probate judge in New Haven.
 And even more interestingly, Thomas Keyes’ son is John “Jack” Keyes, the beloved former probate judge of New Haven, to whom Attorney Andrew Knott owes much of his experience, as one of Judge Keyes’ appointed counsel.

 David FitzGerald died in 1942.
 A plaque bearing his relief is on the wall of the New Haven Hall of Records at 200 Orange Street, and his memoriam is in found at 129 Conn 716.